BadMagic100/TheRealJournalRando/README.md

   may not be immediately obvious. **This section is highly recommended reading before playing the randomizer connection.**
 * [Settings](#Settings) explains the various settings available in the randomizer connection in more detail.
+* [Other Mods](#Other-Mods) explains some of the unique ways this mod interacts with other rando mods.

 ## Items, Costs, and Locations